Are you stuck on a Southeastern line?

 1. Analysis & development of a research plan:

 The first step to resolving any research problem is to critically evaluate what we have already.
 Sometimes, a skilled analysis will actually reveal an answer—often because direct evidence of value has been obscured by a document’s archaic or legal language.
 In other cases, a solution can be pieced together from bits and pieces of indirect evidence scattered across several records already at hand.
-Many times, too, the records we accumulate have silent clues that are easy to miss if we are not yet an expert on that type of record or that particular region, or that type of problem.
+Many times, too, the records we accumulate have silent clues that are easy to miss if we are not yet an expert on that type of record, that particular region, or that type of problem.

 2. Core research